Advanced Metering Infrastructure

 When will I actually get my new meter?

-If our application is approved, we plan to install meters beginning in 2022 and continuing through 2024.
-We plan to have meters operational by early 2025, coinciding with the enforcement of the new urban water efficiency standards.
+If our application is approved, we plan to install meters beginning in 2022 and continue through 2024.
+We plan to have meters operational by early 2025, coinciding with the enforcement of the new urban water efficiency standards under Senate Bill 606 and Assembly Bill 1668.

 Can I choose not to install AMI and opt out?